abupoudel/html5-remote-ssh/README.md

   - port:		default is 22, you can send the port you want
   - username:	the username you want to connect to
   - password:	the password you connect to server for the username

+Please feel free to modifiy code on you end, the application still needs upgrade since I only required few basics for my personal project and I wanted to share the code.